galymzhan/galymzhan.github.io/content/posts/extracting-reference-metadata-using-hidden-markov-models-and-viterbi-algorithm.md

 created_at: 2013-10-06 17:37:29
 kind: article
 meta_description: Extracting reference metadata using hidden Markov models and Viterbi algorithm
-description: This is the first I have applied machine-learning algorithm to turn messy data into machine-readable data.
+description: This is the first time I have applied machine-learning algorithm to turn messy data into machine-readable data.
 ---

 Recently, a friend of mine contacted me asking help to accomplish an unusual